cosmos/developer-portal/academy/1-what-is-cosmos/2-cosmos-ecosystem.md

 ## A whole universe to discover - tokens, wallets, apps, and services

-The Interchain is an ever-expanding ecosystem of tokens, wallets, and tools, as well as interconnected applications and services, all built for a decentralized future.
+The interchain is an ever-expanding ecosystem of tokens, wallets, and tools, as well as interconnected applications and services, all built for a decentralized future.

-In 2022, almost **$100 billion in digital assets** are under management and secured by the Interchain.
-Digital assets on the Interchain include fungible and non-fungible tokens (NFTs).
+In 2022, almost **$100 billion in digital assets** are under management and secured by the interchain.
+Digital assets on the interchain include fungible and non-fungible tokens (NFTs).
 You can issue in-application tokens to conduct settlements, bespoke issuance, handle inflation/deflation, and much more.

-Among the fungible tokens secured by the Interchain are the [Binance Coin](https://www.binance.com/en/bnb) and [ATOM](https://cosmos.network/learn/faq/what-is-the-atom).
+Among the fungible tokens secured by the interchain are the [Binance Coin](https://www.binance.com/en/bnb) and [ATOM](https://cosmos.network/learn/faq/what-is-the-atom).
 Remember that because the tokens are defined on application-specific blockchains their developers are free from the constraints of a hypothetical general-purpose blockchain.

 <HighlightBox type="tip">

-For an overview of the tokens the Interchain secures across applications and services, see the [Interchain market capitalization overview](https://cosmos.network/ecosystem/tokens/).
+For an overview of the tokens the interchain secures across applications and services, see the [interchain market capitalization overview](https://cosmos.network/ecosystem/tokens/).

 </HighlightBox>

-In addition to the vast number of tokens, a variety of applications, services, wallets, and explorers are Interchain-based.
+In addition to the vast number of tokens, a variety of applications, services, wallets, and explorers are interchain-based.

-**Hundreds of applications and services** build on the Interchain.
+**Hundreds of applications and services** build on the interchain.
 Currently most applications and projects deal with finance, closely followed by infrastructure-related applications.
 Applications and projects in areas such as privacy, marketplace, and social impact are also emerging.

 <HighlightBox type="tip">

-Do you want an up-to-date list of all the applications and services built on the Interchain?
-Go to the [Interchain Ecosystem overview](https://cosmos.network/ecosystem/apps/?ref=cosmonautsworld).
+Do you want an up-to-date list of all the applications and services built on the interchain?
+Go to the [interchain ecosystem overview](https://cosmos.network/ecosystem/apps/?ref=cosmonautsworld).

 </HighlightBox>

 While most applications and projects are deployed on the mainnet, some are currently either in proof of concept, still in development, or have been deployed to a testnet only.

-Moreover, [**33 wallets**](https://cosmos.network/ecosystem/wallets) and block explorers for the Interchain are part of the ecosystem.
+Moreover, [**33 wallets**](https://cosmos.network/ecosystem/wallets) and block explorers for the interchain are part of the ecosystem.
 Most are for Android, such as the [Atomic Wallet](https://atomicwallet.io/) and [Coinex](https://www.coinex.com/), or for iOS, like [AirGap](https://airgap.it/) and [Wallet.io](https://walletio.io/), but you can also find a number of web wallets like [Exodus](https://www.exodus.com) and [Keplr](https://wallet.keplr.app/).

 <HighlightBox type="tip">

-Do you want to find out more about the wide variety of wallets in the Interchain Ecosystem?
-We recommend looking at the [wallets and block explorers for the Interchain](https://cosmos.network/ecosystem/wallets).
+Do you want to find out more about the wide variety of wallets in the interchain ecosystem?
+We recommend looking at the [wallets and block explorers for the interchain](https://cosmos.network/ecosystem/wallets).

 </HighlightBox>

 ## The Cosmos SDK - modular and customizable

-The Interchain network focuses on an ecosystem for easy blockchain development that provides customizability and interoperability.
+The interchain network focuses on an ecosystem for easy blockchain development that provides customizability and interoperability.
 It establishes a stable universe determined by rules that apply to the whole ecosystem equally.

 ![Cosmos SDK constellation](/academy/1-what-is-cosmos/images/constellation.png)

-Before the Interchain came along, developing a whole new chain was much more difficult and expensive than building a smart contract.
+Before the interchain came along, developing a whole new chain was much more difficult and expensive than building a smart contract.
 Now, with the Cosmos SDK, entirely flexible, secure, high performance, and sovereign **application-specific blockchains** can be developed.
-To allow this, building modular, adaptable, and interchangeable open-source development tools is at the center of the Interchain's mission.
+To allow this, building modular, adaptable, and interchangeable open-source development tools is at the center of the interchain's mission.

-The main aim of the Interchain network is to provide an **ecosystem for easy blockchain development** based on CometBFT, the Tendermint BFT for the Interchain Stack, and the Inter-Blockchain Communication Protocol (IBC) with the so-called [Cosmos SDK](https://v1.cosmos.network/sdk).
+The main aim of the interchain network is to provide an **ecosystem for easy blockchain development** based on CometBFT, the Tendermint BFT for the interchain Stack, and the Inter-Blockchain Communication Protocol (IBC) with the so-called [Cosmos SDK](https://v1.cosmos.network/sdk).

-Each chain in the Interchain Ecosystem relies on the Tendermint **fast-finality BFT consensus algorithm**.
+Each chain in the interchain ecosystem relies on the Tendermint **fast-finality BFT consensus algorithm**.
 This ensures a common consensus mechanism at work in all chains of the network.
-Next to its use in the Interchain, the Tendermint consensus mechanism is also utilized in the [Binance Chain](https://www.binance.org/en), [Kava](https://www.kava.io/), and more.
+Next to its use in the interchain, the Tendermint consensus mechanism is also utilized in the [Binance Chain](https://www.binance.org/en), [Kava](https://www.kava.io/), and more.

 <HighlightBox type="tip">